Get A Free Legal Consultation

 Attorney Myles Epperson joined Simmons Hanly Conroy in 2002 and has dedicated his practice to representing victims of mesothelioma and asbestos-related diseases, recovering millions of dollars on their behalf.

-With more than 17 years of legal experience, Myles is a shareholder at the firm and leads an asbestos trial team.
-He is personally involved in every case his team handles and attributes much of the firm’s success for clients to the structure of the trial teams.
+With more than 17 years of legal experience, Myles is a shareholder at the firm.
+He is personally involved in every case he handles and attributes much of the firm’s success for clients to the structure of the trial teams.

-“It’s as if every family gets the personal attention of working with a small, local law firm, but also the extra benefit of the muscle and resources of a 60-lawyer firm with 150 support staff, which is critical in cases where you’re taking on major corporations,” Myles said.
+“It’s as if every family gets the personal attention of working with a small, local law firm, but also the extra benefit of the muscle and resources of an 80-lawyer firm with 170 support staff, which is critical in cases where you’re taking on major corporations,” Myles said.

 Myles has litigated asbestos cases for clients throughout the country, from Maine to California.
 In 2012, Myles represented the family of Gerald Suttner, a pipefitter who died from mesothelioma in New York.
 He secured a $3 million verdict on their behalf.* Suttner was exposed to asbestos during his 36-year career as a pipefitter at a manufacturing plant.